joseedil/toolchains/msp430/msp-gcc.md

 The last command is to enable the `tilib` driver globally.

-* Add the toolchain to your PATH by appending the folling to your `~/.bashrc`:
+* Add the toolchain to your PATH by appending the following to your `~/.bashrc`:

   ~~~
   export PATH=$PATH:/opt/ti/msp430/gcc/bin/